-Appeal: Decisions made and actions taken pursuant to these disciplinary procedures may be appealed to the Dean of the Faculty & Academic Affairs of Vermont College of Fine Arts who shall make a final determination.
+Appeal: Decisions made and actions taken pursuant to these disciplinary procedures may be appealed to the COO and CAO of VCFA who shall make a joint final determination.

 Student ID Cards

 Enrolled VCFA students will receive a student ID card at their first residency.
 These cards include student ID# and serve a variety of purposes including verifying student status at libraries which extend their lending privileges to VCFA students, and for student discounts elsewhere.
 There is a \$5 fee for replacement ID cards.